 Natalie: Gotcha, that makes sense.
 So what did you, what did you do as a drag artist then?

 Natalie: Okay, that’s fun, that sounds fun.
 Um, did you, I guess you already went into this a little bit.
-Did you take influence from any other drag artists?
+Um, did you take influence from any other drag artists?

 Cyller: Yeah, there’s a lot of drag artists out there.
-Not only in our city but, you know, across the nation that I would follow and I would meet through pageantry, so that’s another added layer to who I was as an entertainer.
-I started performing in bars just like on the little Monday night shows or Saturday night shows, and then I met some folks and I was able to get into pageantry.
-So through pageantry, I mean, the amount of kings that I met that were just amazing and had so much talent was, I mean it’s mindblowing.
-So I met a lot of great folks through pageantry, and they kind of, you know um… kinda helped me form who I was and kinda where I went from there.
+Um, not only in our city but, you know, across the nation that I would follow and I would meet through pageantry, so that’s another added layer to who I was as an entertainer.
+Um, started performing in bars, uh, just like on the little Monday night shows or Saturday night shows, and then I met some folks and I was able to get into pageantry.
+So, um, through pageantry, I mean, the–the amount of kings that I met that were just amazing and had so much talent was, I mean it’s mindblowing.
+So I met a lot of great folks through uh pageantry, and they kind of, you know um… kinda helped me form who I was and kinda where I went from there.

 Natalie: Mhmm.
 Cool, um… sorry. (laughs)